-We carried out the analysis to find out what the correlation was between people searching for a brand online and the number of registrations in 2019 for each brand.
+We carried out the analysis to find out what the correlation was between people searching for a brand online in Google and the number of registrations in 2019 for each car brand.
 Although there are numerous factors to consider, this highlights the opportunity to think about the brand landscape in search results.

 We typically consider going after generic keywords, thinking that a customer who searches for our brand is always going to convert and buy from us.
 Our analysis shows that car manufacturing brands can certainly do more in the way they handle customers already familiar with their brands.